tutumcloud/hipache/README.md

 tutum-docker-hipache
 ====================

+**This image will be deprecated soon.
+Please use the docker official image:** https://hub.docker.com/_/hipache/

 Extends the official `hipache:0.3.1` image to provide configuration at runtime via environment variables.

 The configuration file used is: